vladimirfomene/vladimirfomene/README.md

 -->
 ## Hello, World! 👋

-I write software in a lot of languages but I prefer doing it with JavaScript and Python.
+I write software in a lot of languages but I prefer doing it with JavaScript, Python and Rust.
 I'm interested in everything software and startups.
-I particularly drawn to computer systems, AI and cryptocurrency projects.
-I occasionally write web development articles for Auth0.
+I particularly drawn to computer systems, Bitcoin and Lightning projects.
+I occasionally write technical articles about web development, Bitcoin and Lightning.
 [You can find my content here](https://www.vladimirfomene.com/).

-- 🌱 I’m currently learning Crypto
+- 🌱 I’m currently learning Bitcoin/Lightning
-- 👯 I’m looking to collaborate on Crypto projects
+- 👯 I’m looking to collaborate on Bitcoin/Lightning projects
 - 📫 How to reach me: vladimirfomene@gmail.com